 Karate: Conversations with the Modern Masters is ideal for all karate enthusiasts, from complete beginners to life-long students.

-The karate book above (total karate) is ideal for beginners to life long students of Karate, covering the different styles and training levels.
-You have taken time to cover the history and wisdom of karate.
-The karate book has over forty interviews with the most current modern masters of Karate, this a great book, essential reading for anyone involved in Karate.
+The karate book above (total karate) is ideal for beginners to lifelong students of Karate, covering the different styles and training levels.
+You have taken the time to cover the history and wisdom of karate.
+The karate book has over forty interviews with the most current modern masters of Karate, this is a great book, essential reading for anyone involved in Karate.